A hierarchical reserving model for reported non-life insurance claims: Conclusion

 \section{Conclusion}

 We propose the hierarchical reserving model as a general framework for RBNS reserving in discrete time.
-By adding layers and choosing predictive models this framework can be tailored to any insurance portfolio.
-At the same time, our approach enables the development of best practices for calibration (see Section~\ref{section:covariateselection}) and offers statistical tools for comparing hierarchical models.
-Model comparison extends to many existing reserving models, which can be restated as hierarchical reserving models.
-Moreover, Section~\ref{section:aggregate} presents a connection with aggregate reserving models, allowing a data driven choice between aggregate and individual reserving.
+By adding layers and choosing predictive models this framework can be tailored to a wide range of claim development scenarios.
+At the same time, our approach enables the development of best practices for calibration.
+In addition, model comparison becomes easier since the ideas implemented in many existing reserving models can be rephrased to hierarchical reserving models.
+Moreover, we establish a connection between the hierarchical reserving model that uses data registered at the level of individual claims and some aggregate reserving models.
+This allows for a data driven choice between aggregate and individual reserving.
 We illustrate our framework on a detailed case study with a home insurance data set.
 The flexibility of the framework is demonstrated by calibrating the same three layer structure with generalized linear models and gradient boosting models.
-As a best practice, we minimize the effect of day-to-day volatility when comparing our reserving models, by evaluating the performance over 365 evaluation days.
-The individual hierarchical models consistently outperform the classical chain ladder method on aggregated data and have the additional benefit that extreme weather events do not have to be removed prior to reserving.
+As a best practice, we minimize the effect of day-to-day volatility to compare our reserving models, by evaluating the predictive performance over 365 evaluation days.
+The individual hierarchical models outperform the chain ladder method designed for aggregated data and have the additional benefit that extreme events do not have to be removed prior to reserving.
+The excellent performance of the hierarchical reserving model is confirmed in a simulation study where we evaluate its predictive performance on portfolios simulated along different scenarios such as a change in the claim mix, an extreme event scenario and a change in the settlement delay of the claims.

+Future research will put focus on quantifying the prediction uncertainty in the hierarchical reserving models, inspired by the ideas of \citet{gneiting2007strictly}.
+Next to this, further work regarding the automatic selection of features and the design and inclusion of additional layers (e.g.~to handle negative payments) in the hierarchical reserving model is valuable.